What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 The white and visible part you see is the crown.

-The Crown is made up of a white hard layer called enamel.
+The crown is made up of a hard white layer called enamel.
 Enamel is the hardest part of the body.

-Why enamel is so hard?
+Why are enamels so hard?

-I think you are clear now about enamel?
+I think you are clear now about enamel.

 Yes, pretty clear.